iZettle/api-documentation/incidents.md

 ### Incident summary
 There was a problem with the `originatorTransactionType` field in the response for transactions made with cards.
 Following is a table which enlists the expected and actual values for the field:

-|Expected value in `originatorTransactionType` field |Expected value in `originatorTransactionType` field
+|Expected value in `originatorTransactionType` field |Actual value in `originatorTransactionType` field
 |:---- |:----
 |CARD_PAYMENT |PAYMENT
 |CARD_PAYMENT_FEE |PAYMENT